Graph

 Vault map (its own tab)

 Open the map with Ctrl/Cmd+Shift+G, via the graph icon in the action rail on the far left, or via the command palette (Open graph).
 It opens in its own tab.
-Instead of a hairball you see your real folder structure as bubbles — double-click a bubble to unfold its notes, Collapse all folders goes back.
+Instead of a hairball you see your real folder structure as bubbles — double-click a bubble and the folder unfolds into a container circle that encloses its notes and subfolders; unfolded subfolders nest inside it like a map.
+Double-click the circle’s rim to fold the folder back up, Collapse all folders closes everything.
+The circle always follows its content: move notes inside and it grows with them; drag the rim and the folder moves together with its content.
+Inside a circle the notes still arrange by their links, and edges run directly from note to note.
 The layout is deterministic: the same map looks the same every time you open it.
-Drag a node and it stays pinned (small dot); Reset layout clears all pins.
+Pan the map with the middle mouse button or Ctrl/Cmd+drag, and zoom with the mouse wheel.
+Drag a node and it stays pinned (small dot).
+At the top right, the pin needle toggles remembering on and off: turn it off and this view’s remembered arrangement is discarded and the automatic layout returns (the same as Reset layout in the right-click menu).
 Pins are stored per device.

 Tools in the header bar: